bbauska/Coursera-Bootstrap/readme.md

 And the files are committed.

-Let\'s push the new commit to our online repository.
+Let&apos;s push the new commit to our online repository.
 So, to do that git push -u origin master and wait for it to be pushed to our server.

 Now, if you go to your online Git repository, you will see that the